watson/conferences/README.md

-# Hacker Conferences
+# Conferences

-This is a list of hacker worthy conferences mostly related (but not limited) to the Node community.
+This is a list of awesome conferences mostly related (but not limited) to the Node and JavaScript community.

 I've made this list to better keep track of the conferences I might attend.
 Pull requests are welcome.